rafischer1/php_starter_pack/README.md

 php -S localhost:8000

-<?php
-  // Code will end here
-  ?> This is output as literal text.

   // Arrays
   <?php echo '<br /><br /> For each in an array: ';
     $colors = array('red', 'blue', 'teal', 'salmon');